noomerzx/vue-barcode-scanner/README.md

 Usually in the market have a lot of barcode scanner.
 So we need to handle a lot of things to make this input right as it was for all scanner.

 ### What's the problem
-* The listener will alway trigger for each charactor input, So we need to put it together and check when it's finished and ready to use.
+* The listener will alway trigger for each character input, So we need to put it together and check when it's finished and ready to use.
-* Need to handle some special charactors for some scanner, Because it's not the same for all scanner.
+* Need to handle some special characters for some scanner, Because it's not the same for all scanner.

 ### What this plugin do for you
 * Handle the listener for you and return the ready barcode to your callback just once when scanning is finished.
-* Handle special charactors and return the complete barcode to you.
+* Handle special characters and return the complete barcode to you.

 ### Update
 * Listener for keypress instead of keydown (0.2)